fntelecomllc/studio/REMEDIATION_ROADMAP.md

 *   **Estimated Effort:** Large
 *   **Dependency Mappings:** None
 *   **Risk Assessment:** Low.
 This is a quality-of-life and code quality improvement.
 The main risk is the time investment required for the refactoring.
+*   **Status:** Pending - quality of life improvement, can be implemented incrementally
 *   **Immediate Action Items:** Choose a global state management library (e.g., Redux, Zustand, or React Context) and design a state slice for managing API request statuses.
 *   **Specific Refactoring Instructions:**
     *   **Target Files:** This will involve creating new files for the state store and updating many components and services across the frontend.